Folklore (Nelly Furtado album): Critical reception

 Folklore received mixed reviews from critics.
 Caroline Sullivan from The Guardian remarked that Folklore was "essentially the sound of an artist taking a risk (and, amazingly, being allowed by her label to do it)" and called the album an "admittedly brave follow-up [that] is a long way from pop'n'breakbeats."
 David Browne from Entertainment Weekly found that Whoa, Nelly!s "left-field success appears to have played with her head, making her not a little self-righteous and defensive."
 He noted that Furtado's "exultant music goes on its merry, multicultural way."
 Amy Linden of The Village Voice noted that Folklore "may be more focused than Whoa, Nelly!s candy-coated culture clash, but mature doesn't translate to dull [...]
 Armed with a Fendi bag and a fiddle, Nelly has figured out a way to find one's bliss and shake one's ass.
 Her grown-up pop still believes in girl power."
 As she focused more on the songwriting, rather "than on frenetically switching genres five times in one song," the BBC felt that it had "twice the originality" of her debut.
 Slant Magazines Sal Cinquemani concluded that "if Whoa, Nelly! was the introduction of a promising new talent, Folklore is the transition that builds on that promise and brims with life, even if it does include a misstep or two."

 AllMusic's Stephen Thomas Erlewine stated that "[w]hile there are some interesting musical moments on Folklore – enough to make it worth a listen – the dogged seriousness and didactic worldview become a bit overbearing not long before the album is a quarter of the way finished, particularly since the fusion of worldbeat and adult alternative pop often seems heavy-handed."
 Will Hermes from Spin wrote that Folklores "nicely realized conceit, involving identity and heritage, lets the multiculti Canadian Furtado get her Portuguese on [but] while the vocals and arrangements are more ambitious and arguably better, there's less free play, less of the goofiness and kewpie-dancehall scatting that defined her."
 Jenny Eliscu from Rolling Stone gave a negative review, calling Folklore "slick, multicultural hodgepodge" but "without a single as good as "I'm Like a Bird"."
 Noel Murray, writing for The A.V.
-Club felt that while "few tracks on Folklore stand out, the album hangs together agreeably," while Nows Sarah Liss Folklore described the album as a "muddled stylistic mess of overly chilled beats and bland, indistinct melodies."
+Club felt that while "few tracks on Folklore stand out, the album hangs together agreeably," while Nows Sarah Liss described the album as a "muddled stylistic mess of overly chilled beats and bland, indistinct melodies."